zrmacc/MCC/README.md

 Here:

 * `tau` is the truncation time, or the time up to which the AUC is calculated.
 * The stratification factor `strata` is optional, and may be omitted.
-Strata empty in one arm or the other are allowed; these strata receive weight zero when combining areas across arms.
+No strata should be empty in either arm.
 * `reps` is the number of bootstrap replicates.
 The bootstrap is grouped by `idx`, and stratified by `strata`, if applicable.
 * `alpha` is 1 minus the desired confidence interval (CI) coverage.